wwwild/CBC/README.md

 Phone #: 853-8511
 Description: A weekly time of prayer, fellowship, and study

-The "Title:" string is never put to the web page - it's used to control the processing of the txt file, but everything else is put onto the web page literally (however HTML will remove multiple spaces); blank lines or lines without "Title:" or a colon "L:" are ignored.
+The "Title:" string is never put to the web page - it's used to control the processing of the txt file - but everything else is put onto the web page literally, including the text to the right of "Title: " (however HTML will remove multiple spaces); blank lines or lines without "Title:" or a colon "Label:" are ignored.

-There is a desktop short-cut (CBC-Ministries-Desktop.bat) to the CBC-Ministries.bat file that runs the process.
+There is a desktop short-cut (CBC-Ministries-Desktop.bat, you should copy to your desktop) to the CBC-Ministries.bat file that runs the process.

+# FTP failures

+ * The FTP process should not fail (the CBC-Sermon.bat file pre-checks that the server is reachable), but in the unlikely event it does fail this is typical of the error you might see:
+>    BUILD FAILED
+>    C:\albatross\CBC\Web\build.xml:53: The following error occurred while executing this line:
+>    C:\albatross\CBC\Web\build.xml:162: error during FTP transfer: java.net.SocketException: Connection reset
+>    ...
+ * In this event you must rerun the FTP for each file until it completes successfully; e.g.:
+>    build ftp_file  -Dftp.binary.mode=true -Dftp.file=ServerFiles/cbcsermMM.DD.YYYY.mp3
+>    build ftp_file -Dftp.file=ServerFiles/cbcmedia.html
+ * If FTP login fails, ensure the environment variables - ``FTP_USERID`` and ``FTP_PASSWORD`` - are correct and do NOT have any trailing space(s) after the values.
+ * Various FTP failures can occur due to Anti-virus software and their firewall settings and controls.
+To confirm if this is the issue turn off the anti-virus firewall and run the ``build is_server_up`` command to confirm.
+Some anti-virus software, like AVG, must be completely uninstalled to turn off its firewall controls.

 [end]